Rapha-Y/RO-Stat-Calculator/README.md

 - The adopted checkbox adjusts your caps to vanilla RO values.
 I don't know what NovaRO's caps are, if there are any.
 - The adopted checkbox isn't selectable if you are a transclass.
 I've been informed that you may be both a transclass and a baby character in NovaRO.
 - You cannot adjust your job level, it's always set to the maximum.
 This is not an issue, it was done both for the sake of simplicity, and for a lack of data regarding when each stat gets raised.
 As such, this won't be "fixed".
 - You cannot save your build.
 While it would be convenient, it's rather easy to just save a screenshot.
-I might add the feature later, if I ever get interested in learning how to save data locally, but as it is, don't count on it.
+I might add the feature later, if I ever get interested in learning how to save data locally, but as it is, there are no plans to implement such feature.

 You're free to use my code, but you should credit me somewhere easily visible.
 Both the NovaRO logo and the background image do not belong to me, ask its respective owners before using it.